davlatakhatov/gilded_rose/README.md

 ## Solution

--- As given task 'Conjured' items needed to be degraded in quality twice as fast as normal items in gilded.rose.rb file added method to amend some updates in update_quality_items as requirement stated.
+-- As given task 'Conjured' items needed to be degraded in quality twice as fast as normal items in gilded.rose.rb file, added method to amend some updates in update_quality_items as requirement stated.
--- And in gilded_rose_spec.rb also updated
+-- And in gilded_rose_spec.rb also updated to test the written code previously in pdate_quality_items.